 These courses met on Tuesday and Thursday for periods slightly longer than their full-time counterparts and consisted entirely of part-time students.
 Families selected and paid for courses singly, purchased their own books, and worked with children on homework and assigned reading on Wednesdays and weekends.

 The response to these courses was impressive.
 As we began to consider what to offer in the 2014-15 academic year, the now dozens of homeschooling families we reached through surveys and information nights communicated a desire for additional courses taught in the same format.
-In response, we expanded the course offerings to their present breadth, which includes coursework for lower elementary through high school students in the core subjects of the academy curriculum—literature, history, Latin, math, and science—as well as music and art, the principal electives.
+In response, we expanded the course offerings to their present breadth, which includes coursework for lower elementary through high school students in some of the core subjects of the academy curriculum—literature, history, Latin, science, music, and art.

 In 2015-16 we continued to refine and improve the program’s structure in response to feedback from families.
 As the academic year drew to a close, we reached enrollment capacity in nearly every enrichment course for 2016-17 on the first day of open enrollment.